Visyond/website-hugo/site/content/solutions/what-if-analysis.md

       video: /video/Track What Is Happening in Your Projects - Visyond.mp4
       videoPoster: '/video/grid_thumbnail.jpg'
       title: Improve the accuracy of forecasts

+    - learnMore:
+      descr: >-
+        Use the familiar syntax of Excel — including dynamic arrays and XLOOKUPs — and quickly analyze the model, its scenarios, and create interactive visualizations for your team.
+      video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
+      videoPoster: '/video/grid_thumbnail.jpg'
+      title: 'Keep the flexibility of a spreadsheet'

     blockTitle: Get answers on the spot
     blockDesc: >-